 - Participants will learn how to support growing students’ windows of tolerance, to more effectively re-wire the brains and re-pattern the nervous systems of students to support learning and growth.

-Class 7 Webinar: Relationship Challenges
+Class 7 Webinar: Relationship Dynamics and Challenges

-Class 10 Webinar: Tying it all Together
+Class 10 Webinar: Moving Forward

-- Our own journeys
+- Supporting our own journeys

 Classes 7-10 Learning Objectives: